vistalab-technion/cs236781/_assignments/10-final-project.md

    preprocessing/augmentation approaches, loss formulations, training methods and hyperparameter values.

-   Note: You can use any existing code, e.g. code implementing all or part of relevant papers, in your implementation but specify what you used and which parts you implemented yourself.
+   Note: You can use existing code, e.g. in your implementation but specify what you used and which parts you implemented yourself.

 4. Results (20%).
 Present all results in an orderly table and include graphs or figures as you see fit.
-   Discuss and explain your results.
-If implementing an existing paper, compare to the original approach in the paper as.
-If your task is different than the paper, or if you are working on a custom project, compare to previous works in the domain solving the same or similar tasks.
+   Discuss, analyze and explain your results.
+   Compare to previous works and other approaches for your task.

 ## Submission